 - demonstrated innovation and entrepreneurship which is delivering results in the borough.

 The awarding of the title of Honorary Freeman is the highest honour that a borough council can grant and is given sparingly.

 The title of Honorary Freeman does not give any rights but it is hoped that person would support the Offices of Mayor and Chairman at civic functions.

-The awarding of the Freedom of the Borough to Service units 'to march through the streets of the borough with bayonets fixed, drums beating and Colours flying' has been granted ot the local regiment, the Royal Anglian Regiment.
+The awarding of the Freedom of the Borough to Service units 'to march through the streets of the borough with bayonets fixed, drums beating and colours flying' has been granted to the local regiment, the Royal Anglian Regiment.